Care & Cleaning

 Handwash your pans with warm, soapy water to remove any dirt or debris left over from the manufacturing and shipping process.

 Wipe dry with a soft, non-abrasive dish towel to avoid scratching.
 The bottom surface of your pan should be dry before touching a burner.

 Ceramic comes naturally non-stick, so no need to season your pan beyond a dash of oil.

 4. Ready for the Heat

 Pre-heat for up to 90 seconds on low to medium heat only before adding oil.
 Avoid leaving an empty pan on a hot burner, unless over very low heat.

 1. Burnin’ Up

 Ceramic can hold heat more efficiently than traditional pans, so use pans on low to medium heat when cooking.
-Overheating can reduce the life of non-stick coatings and permanently change the color of your pans.
+Overheating can wear away the non-stick coating.

 2. Au Natural